Corteza Federation

 -

-click on the edit icon next to the module you wish to consume data into,
+click the edit icon next to the local module where you want to consume the data,

 -